Orange County Drug Crime Attorney

 There are many different types of drug charges in that will put you in jail if you are convicted.
 The most serious drug-related offenses include drug possession for sale, drug manufacturing, and trafficking.
 Here are a few of the more common drug crimes in Orange County:

 - Possession: Health and Safety Code 11350 makes it a crime to possess a number of different drugs, including cocaine, heroin, ecstasy, meth, and crack cocaine.
-It is also illegal to possess prescription painkillers without a doctor's prescription.
+It is also illegal to possess prescription painkillers and medications, such as Vicodin or Codeine, without a doctor's prescription.
+Possessing a controlled substance can lead to a state prison sentence of up to three years.

 - Possession with Intent to Sell: It is a felony to sell, or simply possess illegal drugs with the intent to sell.
 Courts in Orange County do not have to prove that you made an exchange of drugs and money.
 They only need to show that you possessed the drugs for sale.
 It could hurt your defense if officials find weighing scales, packaging materials or a large quantity of drugs that you could not have reasonably possessed for personal use alone.